Symfind: Addressing the Fragility of Subhalo Finders and Revealing the Durability of Subhalos: When is a subhalo finder ``good enough?''

 New subhalo-finding techniques have been developed nearly continuously for the past forty years.
 Many popular methods are described in \citet{knebe_2011_MAD}, and numerous sophisticated techniques have been developed in the subsequent years \citep[e.g.,][]{han_2018_hbt_plus,elahi_2019_velociraptor}.
 The development of these techniques even predates the time period when dark matter simulations were able to resolve substructure at all \citep{white_1987_galaxy_distribution}.
 Where does this end?
 Will we continue to make new halo finders for the next forty years?
 Does such a wide proliferation of methods mean that coming to some sort of consensus on the properties of the subhalos that host satellite galaxies is hopeless?
 Perhaps not.

-In this Section, we argue that \textsc{Symfind} {\em is able to track all numerically-resolved subhalos until the point of likely galaxy disruption}, according to current galaxy-disruption models.
+In this Section, we argue that \textsc{Symfind} {\em is able to track all numerically-resolved dark matter-only subhalos until the point of likely galaxy disruption}, according to current galaxy-disruption models.
 This means that improvements in halo finder techniques beyond our method would be unlikely to change predicted galaxy abundances.
-We do not explicitly model the impact of halo finding on purely gravitational probes of substructure (e.g., gaps in stellar streams, substructure lensing statistics; see, e.g., Section 5 of \citealp{bechtol_2022_snowmass} for review), but argue that {\em a priori}, one would expect that finding substructure that is relevant for gravitational probes is a less demanding numerical task than finding the subhalos that host visible satellite galaxies at a comparable subhalo mass scale.
+We do not make claims about the performance of \textsc{Symfind} in hydrodynamic simulations or about the convergence properties of subhalos in hydrodynamic simulations.